 You should have other areas of your life sorted BEFORE choosing to get into a relationship, otherwise, you will subconsciously make that relationship the sole focus of your life and that sort of pressure on a relationship can destroy it.

 In addition, when you have the main areas of your life sorted, i.e. you have a job, you have a roof over your head, you have a social life, then a predator will not be able to use the lack of these against you.

 They will not be able to bait you with the promise of their company, financial support etc in order to lure you in, isolate your from your friends, family or support network and then when they have you, they begin to abuse you and slowly withdraw all that they have promised.

 Having a good social life is a huge deterrent to predators.

-It is harder to pry a prey away if it is part of a flock than if it was a lone sheep.
+It is harder for a predator to pry the prey away & destroy it if it is part of a flock.

 Experiencing one failed relationship after the other can have a detrimental effect on our physical and mental health, as well as our psychological well-being, leaving us feeling more lonelier than ever, as well as increasing disappointed and jaded.